pankajkgarg/book-distiller-aistudio/app-dev-prompt-history.md

 * The code fails outside the aistudio env.
 It shows this error in trace "Distillation failed: process is not defined.
 Process paused."
 I don't see any api calls from the web app.
 What is wrong?
 App is also not providing any option to provide api key

+*  I don't see option to change gemini key, please fix

+* Currently it uses streaming api, i don't want that